kogcyc/autostatic/markdown/doc.md

     ├── tissue_config.py
     └── tissue.py

-The pages of a static site are stored as Markdown files in the /markdown directory at the root of the project.
-Each file has a .md extension.
-For example, the Markdown file index.md will be rendered as index.html.

-The file tissue.py is the site generator.
-To build the site, run the command `python3 tissue.py`.
 - **markdown/**
   This directory holds all the source content for the site.
   Each file is written in Markdown (`.md`) and must include a YAML frontmatter section specifying metadata like `title`, `desc`, and `template`.